RoseTheFlower/UltrawideIndex/README.md

 ![](/screenshots/Starfield.webp)
 ![GitHub release (by tag)](https://img.shields.io/github/downloads/RoseTheFlower/UltrawideIndex/starfield/total?label=downloads%20after%20150%20of%20a%20prior%20version&style=flat-square)

-The solution removes the black bars at 21:9 and wider.
+The solution perfectly corrects the weapon model and removes the black bars at 21:9 and wider.

 * [Download page and instructions](/../../releases/tag/starfield)